bretpeters3n/note-taker/README.md

 ## what do I need to explain

 Much of the code was already supplied.
 Some of the functionality of the UI isn't intuitive at first glance (the '+' icon) but the project is operating as wanted/expected.
+FYI.

 ## screenshot of final product